science-digital/sd-integration-tool-template/README.md

 #
 # ----------
 #
-# Responce Data:
+# Response Data:
 # {"$schema":"urn:sd:schema.is-prime.1","number":997,"is_prime":true}
 # ----------
 ```

 The output from this command shows 3 things:
-- The data in the call that was made to the serivce (`Request`).
+- The data in the call that was made to the service (`Request`).
-- The HTTP response headers we receive from the packaged tool (`Responce Headers`).
+- The HTTP response headers we receive from the packaged tool (`Response Headers`).
-- The data in the response we received from the packaged tool (that 997 is prime) (`Responce Data`).
+- The data in the response we received from the packaged tool (that 997 is prime) (`Response Data`).

 You can also see the input data that was supplied which is in [tests/request.json](tests/request.json).